A Closer Look at Model Collapse: From a Generalization-to-Memorization Perspective: Introduction

-As surveyed by \citet{DBLP:journals/corr/abs-2503-03150}, recent studies have identified various collapse behaviors that depend on the performance metrics employed.
-A series of papers \citep{DBLP:journals/nature/ShumailovSZPAG24,DBLP:journals/corr/abs-2410-16713, DBLP:conf/iclr/BertrandBDJG24, DBLP:journals/corr/abs-2412-17646} reveal the model collapse phenomenon through the variance of the learned distribution.
+As surveyed by \autocite{DBLP:journals/corr/abs-2503-03150}, recent studies have identified various collapse behaviors that depend on the performance metrics employed.
+A series of papers \autocite{DBLP:journals/nature/ShumailovSZPAG24,DBLP:journals/corr/abs-2410-16713, DBLP:conf/iclr/BertrandBDJG24, DBLP:journals/corr/abs-2412-17646} reveal the model collapse phenomenon through the variance of the learned distribution.
 They empirically and theoretically show that the model continually loses information in the distribution tail, with variance tending towards $0$.
-Another line of work \citep{DBLP:conf/nips/DohmatobFK24, DBLP:journals/corr/abs-2404-01413,DBLP:conf/iclr/BertrandBDJG24, DBLP:journals/corr/abs-2410-04840, DBLP:conf/icml/Fu000T24} investigates the issue from the perspective of population risk or distribution shifts.
+Another line of work \autocite{DBLP:conf/nips/DohmatobFK24, DBLP:journals/corr/abs-2404-01413,DBLP:conf/iclr/BertrandBDJG24, DBLP:journals/corr/abs-2410-04840, DBLP:conf/icml/Fu000T24} investigates the issue from the perspective of population risk or distribution shifts.
 These studies observe that the generated distribution progressively deviates from the underlying distribution, causing the model's population risk to increase throughout the recursive process.
-Numerous studies \citep{DBLP:conf/iclr/AlemohammadCLHB24,DBLP:journals/corr/abs-2311-12202, DBLP:journals/corr/abs-2502-09963} also report that models begin generating hallucinated data.
+Numerous studies \autocite{DBLP:conf/iclr/AlemohammadCLHB24,DBLP:journals/corr/abs-2311-12202, DBLP:journals/corr/abs-2502-09963} also report that models begin generating hallucinated data.
 Despite significant theoretical insights regarding variance dynamics, the reduction of variance to negligible levels typically occurs only after an extremely large number of iterations.
-As noted by \citet{DBLP:journals/corr/abs-2503-03150,DBLP:journals/corr/abs-2410-16713}, the collapse progresses at such a slow pace that it is rarely a practical concern in real-world applications.
+As noted by \autocite{DBLP:journals/corr/abs-2503-03150,DBLP:journals/corr/abs-2410-16713}, the collapse progresses at such a slow pace that it is rarely a practical concern in real-world applications.
 In contrast, the visual quality and diversity of generated images deteriorate rapidly.
 Furthermore, although population risk or distribution shifts offer a holistic view of performance degradation, they do not adequately characterize specific collapse behaviors.